maximilienGilet/notification-bundle/README.md

       // you can add a notification to a list of entities
       // the third parameter `$flush` allows you to directly flush the entities
       $manager->addNotification(array($this->getUser()), $notif, true);

       ...
     }
 ```

 ## Translations

-For now this bundle is only translated to de, en, es, fa, fr, it, nl.
+For now this bundle is only translated to de, en, es, fa, fr, it, nl, pt_BR.

 Help me improve this by submitting your translations.